ISO Certification Process Procedure of QRA Certification:

 - Evidence of the monitoring of customer satisfaction

-- The organisation adheres to its own OHSAS policies, objectives and procedures.
+- The organization adheres to its own OHSAS policies, objectives and procedures.

 - The OHS management system conforms to all the requirements of the OHS standard and is achieving the organization’s policy objectives for providing a safe and healthy working environment.